vedantrokde/Flask-Map-App/README.md

 # Folium Map App
-Map App using Foliumn in python.
+Map App using Folium in python.